cat-play-mml

 - smf-to-ym2151log-rust

-;implementation.
-Chords within a channel will be considered separately and are currently undefined behavior. - MIDI Program Change 0 (0-based notation) will represent an acoustic grand piano-like timbre.
-More specifically, it should just not be a sine wave.
+;implementation, support multiple channels.
+For chords within a channel, this will be considered separately for now and can remain undefined behavior. - MIDI Program Change 0 (0-based notation) will represent an acoustic grand piano-like timbre.
+More specifically, it just needs to not be a sine wave.

 - ym2151-log-play-server